Agavoideae

 Agavoideae is a subfamily of monocot flowering plants in the family Asparagaceae, order Asparagales.
-It has previously been treated as a separate family, Agavaceae.
+It was previously been treated as a separate family, Agavaceae, and by 2020, several sources had restored the taxonomic status of Agavaceae as an independent family.

 The group includes many well-known desert and dry-zone types, such as the agaves and yuccas (including the Joshua tree).
 About 640 species are placed in around 23 genera; they are widespread in the tropical, subtropical, and warm temperate regions of the world.

 Description and uses

 Species may be succulent or not.
 In general, Agavoideae leaves occur as rosettes at the end of a woody stem, which may range from extremely short to tree-like heights, as in the Joshua tree.
 The leaves are parallel-veined, and usually appear long and pointed, often with a hardened spine on the end, and sometimes with additional spines along the margins.

 Agave species are used to make tequila, pulque, and mezcal, while others are valued for their fibers.
 They are quite popular for xeriscaping, as many have showy flowers.